crux82/BISS-2024/README.md

 The python book is available at this [**LINK**](BISS-2024_LAB-1_Training_BERT_based_models_in_few_lines_of_code.ipynb).

-### Lab 2: Fine-tune a LLaMA-based model to all tasks from EVALITA 2023
+### Lab 2: Fine-tune a LLaMA-based model for all tasks from EVALITA 2023

 At the end, this tutorial shows how to encode data from different tasks into specific prompts and fine-tune the LLM using [Q-LoRA](https://arxiv.org/abs/2305.14314).
 The code can be also used in Google Colab using an Nvidia-T4 GPU with 15GB memory.